Karvanish/bitcoin_storm/README.md

 You can use database from Loyce Club (List of all funded Bitcoin addresses (balance not shown, sorted in alphabetical order)) in .txt format
 Put your database to a path, that you set in DATABASE (line 33)

+# If you find something
+Write to me at Telegram (@kumulative) and i send you instructions how to convert your HEX key to proper address/final key

 # To do
 - search for substrings to save memory
 - speed up script
 - write some at Readme
+- add script to convert result HEX to addresses and final private keys

 # How you can help
 - you can rewrite this script for better performance and make pull request